saurabh260120/defect-detection-using-edge-ai/README.md

     calibration_iterations: 10
 ```

-After Setting up the configuration file go to `edgeai-modelmaker` directory in terminal and enter the following command. and hit Enter.
+After Setting up the configuration file go to `edgeai-modelmaker` directory in terminal and enter the following command and hit Enter.
 ```
 ./run_modelmaker.sh <target_device> config_segmentation.yaml
 ```